WolfgangKluge/hexo-theme-hueman/README.md

 ## Languages

-English and Simplified Chinese are the default languages of the theme.
+English, German and Simplified Chinese (not maintained) are the default languages of the theme.
 You can add translations in the `languages` folder and change the default language in blog's `_config.yml`.

 ``` yml
 language: zh-CN